 Experts agree that one of the main contributors to becoming deaf is noise: a noisy workplace, loud tools, noisy restaurants or other social gatherings, stereos blaring at home or in your car, concerts…it’s all a progressive assault on our hearing.
 Ear infections, mumps, measles, meningitis and whooping cough can all result in hearing loss.
 Genetics can also play a role.
 Then there’s hearing loss the result of aging called Presbycusis which affects 1 person out of 3 by age 65 and 40% of the population over the age of 75.
 More than 80% of the population experiences hearing loss after the age of 85 with men usually experiencing the worst hearing loss with earlier onset.

-Diabetes and high blood pressure, as well as any heart condition, stroke, brain injury, tumour or certain medications can impact our ability to hear.
+Diabetes and high blood pressure, as well as any heart condition, stroke, brain injury, tumor or certain medications can impact our ability to hear.
 Other than the inevitability of aging, prevention in large part seems to come down to lifestyle, healthy living and avoidance of anything that could compromise hearing.
 The link below examines in some detail the observed association between hearing impairment and a 30-40% cognitive decline.
-There does appear to be an association: “Neuroimaging studies have…demonstrated independent associations of hearing impairment with reduced cortical volumes in the auditory cortex and accelerated rates of lateral temporal lobe and whole brain atrophy.”
+There does appear to be an association: From Hearing Loss and Dementia — Who’s Listening , by Frank R. Lin MD PhD and Marilyn Albert PhD, HHS Public Assess comes this conclusion: “Neuroimaging studies have…demonstrated independent associations of hearing impairment with reduced cortical volumes in the auditory cortex and accelerated rates of lateral temporal lobe and whole brain atrophy.”
 Given the number of people who will be diagnosed with Alzheimers or Dementia in our lifetime, scientists want to research this association and hopefully conclude that the use of assistive hearing devices might lower the incidence of cognitive decline.
-Here is the full article made possible through HHS Public Access: Hearing Loss and Dementia — Who’s Listening, Frank R. Lin MD PhD and Marilyn Albert PhD
+Access to the full article can be found here: https://www.tandfonline.com/doi/full/10.1080/13607863.2014.915924?scroll=top&needAccess=true

 What are the first signs of general hearing loss?